 "Is that an agreement I hear?" said a whimsical, female voice.

 Hermione blinked and turned, trying to find the voice's owner as she fought to clear her head.
 She grew dizzy as she saw a light over by a pond maybe twenty or thirty feet away.

-"Who's there?" asked Malfoy wearily, his back against the tree trunk and his wand up and pointed at the pond.
+"Who's there?" asked Malfoy sharply, his back against the tree trunk and his wand up and pointed at the pond.

 A light, tinkling laugh rang out and Hermione shivered.